willy-it-wonka/GitHub-Repositories-Viewer/README.md

 ## Task and initial assumptions
 ```
 Acceptance criteria:
-As an api consumer, given username and header “Accept: application/json”, I would like to list all
+As an api consumer, given username and header “Accept: application/json”,
-his github repositories, which are not forks.
+I would like to list all his github repositories, which are not forks.
 Information, which I require in the response, is:
 - Repository Name
 - Owner Login
 - For each branch it’s name and last commit sha

-As an api consumer, given not existing github user, I would like to receive 404 response in such a format:
+As an api consumer, given not existing github user, I would like to receive 404 response
+in such a format:
 {
     “status”: ${responseCode}
     “message”: ${whyHasItHappened}
 }

 Notes:
-Please full-fill the given acceptance criteria, delivering us your best code compliant with industry standards.
+- Please full-fill the given acceptance criteria, delivering us your best code compliant
+with industry standards.
-Please use https://developer.github.com/v3 as a backing API
+- Please use https://developer.github.com/v3 as a backing API.
-Application should have a proper README.md file
+- Application should have a proper README.md file.
 ```
 We will need:
   1. **Controller**: serves as the entry point for our API, handling client requests.
   2. **Service**: for business logic, manages communication with GitHub API.
   3. **DTOs**: for separation between layers of the application - 1 to handle responses from GitHub API, 2 as a response to the client of our application.